hersonhebert/fibos_py/README.md

 ## Requirements

+Firstly, the installation of the 'testresources' package is still necessary.
+If you do not have, you should use the following command:

+For Python 2:

+    sudo apt install python-testresources

+For Python 3:

+    sudo apt install python3-testresources

 The FIBOS library has some dependencies that need to be installed beforehand.
 Follow the steps below:

 1. First, download the file [fibos.yml](https://github.com/hersonhebert/fibos_py/blob/main/fibos.yml).